ravendb/docs/docs/http-api/http-api-attachments.markdown

 {CODE-END /}

 The only way a delete can fail is if [the etag doesn't match](http://ravendb.net/docs/http-api/http-api-comcurrency), even if the attachment doesn't exist, a delete will still respond with a successful status code.

+##HEAD

+To retrieve only metadata of an attachment execute a HEAD request:

+{CODE-START:plain /}
+	> curl -X HEAD -I http://localhost:8080/static/users/ayende.jpg
+{CODE-END /}

+For a successful delete, RavenDB will respond with an HTTP response code 200 OK.
+Metadata will be contained in response headers.

+##POST

+Perform a POST request to update attachment metadata:

+{CODE-START:plain /}
+	> curl -X POST --header "Content-Length:0" --header "Author:Ayende" http://localhost:8080/static/users/ayende.jpg
+{CODE-END /}

+All custom headers that you sent will be associated with an attachment and replace the existing ones.

+{INFO Note that you have to set `Content-Length` to 0. /}